taoxu2016/surtvep/README.md

-<<<<<<< HEAD
 # surtvep

 `surtvep` is an R package for fitting penalized Newton's method for the time-varying effects model using mAIC, TIC and GIC as information criteria, in particular we span the parameters using B-spline basis functions.
 Utilities for carrying out post-estimation visualization, summarization, and inference are also provided.

 # Introduction